tryscer/flock/flock-music.md

 ​	Babatunde puts down the flowery suitcase and wipes his forehead with his huge, loose sleeve.
 At a concerned passerby who stops by he flashes a big grin.
 ​	"Sorry, Baba," says Eddie.
 "That took a little longer than I thought it would."
 ​	Eleanore laughs.
 ​	"I'm so sorry, Mr. Babatunde," says Barry.
-"I didn't know."
+"I didn't know you were in my trunk."
 ​	"Feel no remorse, Mr. MacAllister," says Babatunde.
-He smiles at us.
+He smiles at us all.
 "I would like to commend you for your safe and able driving.
 You have made my journey as comfortable as you possibly could."
 ​	Eleanore says, "Eddie, you little piece of shit."
 They both grin.
 ​	Tim offers Babatunde his handkerchief.
 "Mr. Babatunde," he says, "I can't tell you how your music effected me.
 I can still hear your drumming--" he points at his perfect belly -- "right here."
-​	"We all can," says Cindy.
+​	"We all can," says Eleanore.
 ​	"I'm very honored," says Babatunde.
-He sits on the trunk and breathes hard.
+He sits on the trunk and breathes hard, then wipes his forehead with Tim's handkerchief.
 "I'm also very sorry you won't make it to the show tonight.
-I apologize, but it seems I overheard your conversation on the way."
+I apologize, but I overheard your conversation on the way."
 ​	"I'm sorry, Babatunde," I say.
 "Trust me, I'm not just saying."
 ​	"Well," says Babatunde.
 "Maybe another time, eh?
 Oh, Mr. MacAllister, one more thing, if I may."
 ​	"Yes, sir."
 ​	"Barry, if you end your journey now because you have decided to, I want you to know I respect you."
 ​	"Thank you, Mr. Babatunde.
 Finally some vindication."
 ​	"...but if your reason is that you are afraid of another man, I want you to know you do not respect yourself."
 ​	Barry face falls.
 Cindy clasps my hand.
-​	"Something pretty bad is about to happen," she whispers in my ear.
+"Something pretty bad is about to happen," she whispers in my ear.
 ​	"Well," says Eddie.
 "It's been a blast.
 I'll always remember you, Barry."
 ​	"Yeah," says Eleanore.
 "It's been *something*."
 Suddenly and without notice, Cindy breaks down and hugs her.
-Eleanore puts on a disgusted face, but then hugs her back.
+Eleanore puts on a strained face.
-​	"Thank you all for the ride," says Babatunde.
-"Miss Eleanore, I assume this is your bag?"
+​	"Thank you for the transportation," says Babatunde.
+"Eleanore, I assume this is your bag?"
 ​	"No it isn't," says Eleanore, giving Cindy an apologetic look.
 ​	I watch Barry turning and looking at Cindy's pink, flowery suitcase, and then at Cindy.